 Tenant Rights Saskatchewan

-A Regina tenant has certain rights under a rental agreement, as per Saskatchewan tenancy laws.
+A Regina tenant has certain rights under a rental contract, as per Saskatchewan tenancy laws.
 These rights may be written or implicit and infringing upon these rights can result in answering to the office of residential tenancies, according to the Residential Tenancies Act.

 A landlord is obligated to provide their Regina tenant with a habitable property.
-If they don’t, the tenant may break their lease without further obligations on the lease agreement.
+If a landlord fails in this regard, the tenant may break their lease without further obligations to the lease agreement.

 Types of Lease Agreements in Regina, Saskatchewan

-There are three types of tenancy agreements: month-to-month, weekly, and fixed term.
+There are three types of tenancy agreements: month-to-month, weekly, and fixed term lease.